Sledgehammer: Drilling hammer

 A drilling hammer, club hammer, lump hammer, crack hammer, mini-sledge or thor hammer is a small sledgehammer whose relatively light weight and short handle allow one-handed use.
 It is useful for light demolition work, driving masonry nails, and for use with a steel chisel when cutting stone or metal.
 In this last application, its weight drives the chisel more deeply into the material being cut than lighter hammers.
 Club hammers are common on the British inland waterways for driving mooring pins into the towpath or canal bank.

 Scouts BSA has adopted the shorter sledgehammer, commonly referred to as an engineer's hammer, as an unofficial tool referred to as the scout hammer, as a complement to the pocket knife and hand axe.
 The handle is 12–18 in long with a head weighing 2 to 6 lb.
-The hammer is used for a variety of purposes such as driving tent stakes, establishing temporary fencing using wood or metal rebar, splitting wood in conjunction with a wedge, or straightening all that is bent.
+The hammer is used for a variety of purposes such as driving tent stakes, establishing temporary fencing using wood or metal rebar, splitting wood in conjunction with a wedge, or straightening bent objects.

 Post maul

-Post mauls are similar to sledgehammers in shape, but are meant to drive wooden fence posts or tree stakes into the earth.
+Post mauls are similar to sledgehammers in shape but are meant to drive wooden fence posts or tree stakes into the earth.
 Newer mauls have broad, flat circular faces that are significantly larger in diameter than the body of the head (where the handle attaches).
 Older post mauls are significantly larger than sledgehammers like their newer counterparts except the outside diameter (body) of older post maul designs remained the same large diameter as that of the faces of the hammer from one side to the other side.
 Sledgehammers usually have octagonal faces that are the same diameter or slightly smaller than the body of the head, and they are not nearly as large in overall diameter as a post maul.